 Kahraman Keskinbora is a cross-disciplinary materials scientist with a Ph.D. in chemistry, an M.Sc. in nanotechnology, and a bachelor's degree in materials science and engineering.
-He works on nano-engineering of optical devices, micro- and nano-fabrication, and X-ray microscopy.
-Since July 2015, he is leading the Micro/Nano Optics group at Max-Planck-Institute for Intelligent Systems.
+He works on nano-engineering of optical devices, micro/nano-fabrication, and X-ray microscopy.
+Since November 2020, he is working at MIT as a DFG Research Fellow.
 When he is not working in the lab, in a meeting, or glued to a screen, he is most likely to be traveling.
-His wavefunction extends over the Atlantic and he can be found on either side of the pond at any given time.
+His wavefunction extends over the Atlantic and he can be found on either side of the Pond at any given time.
 If you would like to learn more, read here.

 Part of my full publication list.